-Gold vs. Silver Investment: Which is Better?
+Gold vs. Silver Investment: The Key Differences

 Due to recent volatility in stock and bond markets, many investors have turned their attention to precious metals as a hedge against that volatility.
 With memories of the 2008 financial crisis and its aftermath still fresh in many investors’ minds, their thoughts naturally turn to gold and silver, two assets that protected investors’ assets during the crisis.
 While stock markets lost over 50% of their value during the crisis, gold increased in value by over 25% and continued to gain value over the next few years.

 Precious metals have always been sought after by investors, and particularly during financial downturns.
 Their ability to keep gaining value while financial markets come crashing down around them is unparalleled.
 And while there are numerous precious metals to invest in, gold and silver stand head and shoulders above the rest in their ability to offer investors solid returns during tough financial times.

 As with any other asset, investing in gold or silver can lead to both gains and losses.
 But for investors who are looking for long-term wealth appreciation and asset protection, precious metals investing is tough to beat.
 So, what are the differences in gold vs. silver investment between investing in gold versus silver?
 Read on to find out.